josep11/sendgrid-clu/README.md

 # SendGrid Command Line Utility

+ATENTION: This project is deprecated with new Domain verification restrictions by SendGrid

 ## Introduction
 Command line utility for sending emails with SendGrid.
 Really useful if you want to have a feedback system that can be run by the command line.